Ryan Henderlin

-Ryan Henderlin is a Sri Lankan singer/songwriter.
-He was the winner of the reality TV English singing competition YES Superstar Season 3 in 2015, organized by YES FM and MTV.
-He is currently singing professionally in the English and Sinhala industry of Sri Lanka, singing for an a cappella choir group "Vocal Enigma" and his band "VOID".
+Ryan Henderlin is a Sri Lankan singer-songwriter, performer, and creative artist known for his genre-blending musical style, charismatic stage presence, and energetic live performances.
+He rose to national prominence as the winner of YES Superstar Season 3, a reality TV English singing competition organized by YES FM and MTV in 2015.
+He performs professionally in both the English and Sinhala music industries and is the founder and lead vocalist of the funk/pop band Funk Island.

 YES Superstar Season 3

 Henderlin's audition was aired on the 2nd episode of the show on 11 May 2015, impressing the judges by singing Percy Sledge's - "When a man loves a woman" and moved on.
 Round 2 used backing tracks and continued with the live band "Rebels" from round 3 onward until the finale.

 On 30 August 2015, Henderlin was announced winner of Season 3 of YES Superstar, with Vithma Kumarage becoming the 1st runner-up, Darren Stork being 2nd runner-up and Dinukshi Hettige being 3rd runner-up.